Add To Favorites

 Make a Mobius strip with colorful lines, shapes, and mathematical patterns.
 Cut it in half and watch the magic happen!

 Ask them to use a ruler to draw a line down the center of the strip on both the front and the back.
-Then ask them to create colorful patterns down each column on each side of the paper using Crayola® markers.
-Encourage them to use lines, shapes, and mathematical symbols to create interesting patterns.
+Then ask them to create colorful patterns down each column on each side of the paper using Crayola® Washable Markers.
+Encourage the use of lines, shapes, and mathematical symbols to create interesting patterns.

 Invite students to compare designs and discuss the effects of various shape and color combinations.